Linuxfabrik/lfops/roles/mariadb_server/README.md

 By default, Ansible runs each task on all hosts affected by a play before starting the next task on any host, using 5 forks.
 This role manages one MariaDB host at a time (serially), e.g. to make cluster management as reliable and save as possible.

-Hardenings that can be covered by this role: See [STIGs](https://github.com/Linuxfabrik/lfops/blob/main/STIGs.md)

 *Available since LFOps `2.0.0`.*